-|Flexibility||It depends on the methodology used in the project.||It is flexible to be integrated with third-party tools.|
+Flexibility||It depends on the methodology used in the project.||It is flexible to be integrated with third-party tools.|

-Jira is a tracking and project management product which is being used by many companies and is good for large projects whereas Asana is suitable for smaller projects.
+Jira is a tracking and project management product that is being used by many companies and is good for large projects whereas Asana is suitable for smaller projects.
 The choice of selecting the product depends on the requirement and size of the project and the same approach can be extended to the project or product being selected before starting a project.

 The advantages of using Jira are more compared to Asana as it has advanced features in terms of writing story points in terms of agile project methodologies and tracking processes in terms of bugs or issues tracking and customization features in configuring the multiple tasks or workflows within the scrum or kanban board.
 Jira is more preferable in terms of customizing and more features in the case of larger projects.
 Asana has fewer customization options and easier to use dashboard, which is suitable for smaller or medium-sized projects.

 This has been a guide to the top difference between Jira vs Asana.
-Here we also discuss the Jira vs Asana key differences with infographics, and comparison table.
+Here we also discuss the key differences with infographics, and comparison table.
 You may also have a look at the following articles to learn more